Easy recipe for a tomato bruschetta that features mozzarella cheese cubes and fresh basil. Serve with toasted crostini for the perfect finger food.

 - 2 Teaspoons Dried Basil or 1 1/2 Tablespoons Fresh Basil chiffonade

 - Cut mozzarella cheese into small cubes.
 Place in a bowl.

-- Cover with basil, salt, and pepper.
+- Cover with garlic powder, basil, salt, and pepper.
 Drizzle olive oil over the top.
 Gently stir to mix.
 This can be eaten at room temperature or refrigerated.

 - Preheat oven to 425degrees F.

-- Thinly slice baguette on the bias and place on a baking sheet.
+- Thinly slice the baguette on the bias and place on a baking sheet.

 - Bake bread until it begins to lightly brown on the edges, 5 to 10 minutes.

 - Can be plated separately or tomato mixture can be placed on top of bread for serving.